Enigmatic-Smile/docs/getting-started/README.md

 # Getting Started

-**Fidel API** helps you collect payment card details in minutes on iOS, Android and Web with the help of native SDKs.
-We developed customizable UI using an iFrame so you don't have to handle sensitive information on your servers.
+**Fidel API** helps you collect payment card details in minutes on iOS, Android and React Native with the help of native SDKs.
+On the web, we have developed a customizable UI using an iframe so you don't have to handle sensitive information on your servers.

 Card numbers are instantly tokenised and we return to you a unique token that identifies each successfully linked card on your database.
 You should save the `id` of the card object that is returned inside your user's object.
 Every transaction we will send to you will have a `cardId` that you can use to identify the user that made that transaction.